Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key validation and size on import

 The `"import_key"` entry point must validate the key so that if a key is imported successfully, permitted operations on the key will succeed if the input data is valid and enough resources are available.
-For key types that are defined in the PSA Cryptography specification, opaque drivers must guarantee the properties that transparent drivers guarantee if [`"validate_key"`](#key-validation-with-transparent-drivers) succeeds.
+For key types that are defined in the PSA Cryptography specification, opaque drivers must guarantee the properties that transparent drivers guarantee if [`"import_key"`](#key-validation-with-transparent-drivers) succeeds.

 Rationale: The key must be validated on import to provide in-time feedback when attempting to inject a bad key.
-The minimum requirement for validation is the same as for `"validate_key"` to set a minimum security baseline (especially for operations such as key agreement where accepting an invalid key could result in leaking secret material).
+The minimum requirement for validation sets a minimum security baseline (especially for operations such as key agreement where accepting an invalid key could result in leaking secret material).

 The `"import_key"` entry point may need to determine the key size.
 The PSA Cryptography API exposes the key size as part of the key attributes.